mam1101/pyturing/README.md

 Updates:
 1.0 (5/3/2018)
   - Formally released repository; Added a basic interpreter built in Python which processes finite tape Turing Machines.
+1.1 (5/13/2018)
+- Added documentation and more formal syntax checking for the general Unicode interpreter.
+Started work on the compiled version.

 Roadmap:
   - Build a compiler for (Py)turing in C